citizenweb3/web3-society/README.md

 > [Join W3S](https://t.me/web_3_society)

-*A digital space where you can share and find information about crypto technology, latest developments in consensus algorithms, DeAI news, open source hardware, software innovations, memes, guides, and make connections.*
+*A Community Focused on Helping and Learning to love the Tech.
+Blockchain Agnositc.
+Fck Tribalism.*

-Wether you are a developer, founder, staker, validator, user, miner, degen, ape, customer, inverstor or any other fairytale creature exploring the web3 universe, you might find this collection of documents very useful.
+A digital space where you can share and find information about crypto technology, latest developments in consensus algorithms, DeAI news, open source hardware, software innovations, memes, guides, and make connections.

 To suggest adding a doc, open an [issue](https://github.com/citizenweb3/library/issues), submit a [PR](https://github.com/citizenweb3/library/pulls).